-Run Walk Marathon Training Guide: Jeff Galloway Method Explained
+Run Walk Marathon Training Guide: The Jeff Galloway Method Explained

-The whole premise behind it is there’s no requirement that says you have to run the full marathon.
+The entire premise is that no requirement states you must run the full marathon.

-Many runners who’ve used this run walk marathon training method have actually finished their fastest times while doing it, meaning that it’s not just for new runners, but experienced runners as well.
+Many of my runners who have used this run-walk marathon training method have actually achieved their fastest times while doing it, meaning that it’s not just for new runners, but also for experienced runners.

 feet in running shoes walking on a trail